lucas-craig/psu-igem-2024/README.md

 # psu-igem-2024

 ## About this Repo
-This repository contains the files for the ROSA system conversion software application.
+This repository contains the files for the ROSA project's conversion software.
+Our final goal is for this to be a simple, elegant, and lightweight desktop application that can be used by clinicians as a companion to our physical measurement system.

 Since we're still working on characterization, I have included a spreadsheet of placeholder data to use to experiment with Scipy's imputation tools.

-I have built the application using wxPython for the frontend and Scipy, Numpy, and Pandas for the backend.
-I may bring more libraries in as needed in the future.
+I will be replacing this with the real data once it becomes available (see roadmap).

+## Libraries:
+- *Frontend:* wxPython
+- *Backend:* Scipy, Numpy, Pandas (more may be added as needed)

 ## Roadmap:
 1. For now, I am focusing on getting the front- and backends working properly